 By Jason Franken

-The USDA forecasts U.S. per capita pork consumption at 51.1 pounds per person in 2022, rising to 51.7 pounds per person in 2023, matching the highest it’s been since prior to COVID-19, when it reached 52.1 pounds in 2019.
-Hence, strong domestic demand is expected to persist.
+The USDA forecasts U.S. per capita pork consumption at 51.3 pounds per person in 2022, with the number rising to 52.2 pounds in 2023, which would be the first time its exceeded 52 pounds per person since COVID-19.
+Hence, domestic demand appears to be steady to higher.

-Taking all of this into account, hog prices are forecasted for the next four quarters.
+All-in-all, there is reason for optimism about hog prices.
 The forecast presented here is for the national weighted average net price on a carcass basis for all transactions for producer-sold barrows and gilts, including negotiated and contract prices.
-This net price should be more reflective of what producers receive, on average, and normally runs at a premium of more than $2/cwt over the base price on average.
-Although contract prices often exceed cash prices, from March-May, this net price averaged $100.34/cwt compared to $105.67/cwt for the corresponding net prices for negotiated or spot transactions.
+This net price should be more reflective of what producers receive, on average, and often averages a premium of more than $2/cwt over the base price, but for the period of high prices from June through August averaged $110.86/cwt compared to $123.68/cwt for the corresponding net prices for negotiated or spot transactions.

 In general, hog prices tend to be higher in the 2nd and 3rd quarters, with lower prices in the 1st and 4th quarters.
 Consistent with that pattern, prices are forecast to drop to an average of $92.85/cwt for the 4th quarter of 2022, reflecting a balancing of expectations for both lower supplies and exports for the near-term.
 For 2023, prices are forecast to average $91.19/cwt in the 1st quarter and then rise seasonally to $99.41/cwt and $101.28/cwt in the 2nd and 3rd quarters.
 However, if supplies prove larger than anticipated or exports continue to soften, lower prices may be realized.Source : illinois.edu